“My approach is warm, person-centered, and attachment-based.”

 Have you done any research-based work that you found particularly exciting?
 How does it inform your practice today?

 Emotion-focused therapy changes relationship patterns, helps to create secure attachment, and truly changes lives.
 It gives me a framework to help individuals understand themselves, understand who they are in their relationships, take risks, and deepen connection.
+EFT is the only model of couple intervention that uses a systematic empirically validated theory of adult bonding as the basis for gaining understanding and assisting with alleviating relationship problems and has been shown as effective with individual issues of PTSD and depression.

 “I seek to be a partner and help individuals, couples, and families build connection and better understanding in their lives and relationships.”